-Police officers and headmen to enforce provisions of Ordinance.
-50 The provisions of section 187 of "The Local Government Ordinance, No. of 1919," shall apply in respect of all actions against any officer or member of any road authority, or any person acting under the direction of any road authority in respect of anything done or intended to be done in pursuance of the provisions of this Ordinance.
+50 The provisions of section 187 of "The Local Governof 1919," shall apply in respect of ment Ordinance, No. all actions against any officer or member of any road authority, or any person acting under the direction of any road authority in respect of anything done or intended to be done in pursuance of the provisions of this Ordinance.